 NICE recommends that in most cases, consideration should be given to a no, or back-up (delayed) antibiotic strategy for people with acute self-limiting upper respiratory tract infections, such as in people with acute cough, sore throat and otitis media.
 An immediate antibiotic prescription is still appropriate in some situations (see the individual guidelines for further information).

 NICE recommends that people should be given supporting information about antibiotic strategies, infection severity and usual duration, such as the PHE leaflet on managing your infection.
-NICE has also published a suite of antimicrobial prescribing guidelines on urinary tract infections (UTIs).
+NICE has also published a suite of antimicrobial prescribing guidelines on urinary tract infections (UTIs) and decision aids for lower and recurrent UTI to help healthcare professionals discuss the antimicrobial prescribing options.
 PHE has produced guidance for primary care on diagnosing UTI and understanding culture results.

 When antimicrobials are necessary to treat an infection that is not life-threatening, a narrow-spectrum antibiotic should generally be first choice.
 Indiscriminate use of broad-spectrum antibiotics creates a selective advantage for bacteria resistant even to these 'last-line' broad-spectrum agents, and also kills normal commensal flora leaving people susceptible to antibiotic-resistant harmful bacteria such as Clostridium difficile (C. difficile).
 For infections that are not life-threatening, broad-spectrum antibiotics (for example, co-amoxiclav, quinolones and cephalosporins) need to be reserved for second-choice treatment when narrow-spectrum antibiotics are ineffective (Chief Medical Officer Annual report 2011).